kmckee/blog/content/blog/blog-reboot-2019/index.md

 I have some housekeeping to do to get this blog back up to snuff:

-[] Look into a youtube plugin.
+* Look into a youtube plugin to simplify embedding videos
-[] Set up syntax highlighting with Prism.
+* Set up syntax highlighting with Prism.
-[] Find more of the broken links and missing images.
+* Find more of the broken links and missing images.
-[] Actually write new content.
+* Actually write new content.

-My goal is to keep my markdown as vanilla as possible, so that 8 years from now I don't find myself in the same position I was this morning.
+My goal is to keep my markdown as vanilla as possible so that 8 years from now I don't find myself in the same position I was in this morning.

 Also, thanks Donny for inspiring me to get writing again!